 Funeral Director / Embalmer / Life Insurance Agent

 The son of Scott and Diana Stevenson of Clintonville, Troy graduated with a Mortuary Science Degree from American River College in Sacramento, CA in 2012, and holds a funeral director/embalmer license as well as a life insurance license in Wisconsin.
 He was born in Clintonville and graduated from Clintonville High School in 2003.
 After graduation, Troy did a year of volunteer work as a musician with Youth Encounter, a twin cities-based youth ministry touring the East coast of the United States.
 He is a factory-certified Harley Davidson technician, having graduated from the Motorcycle Mechanic’s Institute in Phoenix, AZ in 2007.
 That same year, he was united in marriage to Joannie Bryan whom he had met through Youth Encounter.
 The couple then moved to California so he could pursue a career in motorcycle service.
 In 2010, Troy enrolled in mortuary college and began working at Cherokee Memorial Funeral Home in Lodi, CA. After graduation and an internship, the family returned to Clintonville to join Eberhardt-Stevenson Funeral Home & Crematory.
-Troy and Joannie have a four-year-old son, Noah and an infant daughter, Piper.
+Troy and Joannie have a son, Noah and a daughter, Piper.
 Troy is a member of St. John’s Lutheran Church in Marion, and enjoys playing guitar in the Come Alive worship team.
 He is an active member of the Marion Lions Club and volunteers at various events through the club.
 He is also passionate about motorcycling, motorcycle road racing, rock music, football, OHV recreation, and working on his YJ model Jeep Wrangler.